Returns on investments

 - semi-annual return for January–June

-- annual return for January–December
+- annual return for January–December.

 In addition to the returns of our members, we illustrate the general trend of the stock market by means of the return trends shown by some stock indices.

-Returns of pension insurance companies
+Returns earned by pension insurance companies

-Returns of public sector pension insurers
+Returns earned by public sector pension insurers

 Return development of shared index

 The graphs describing the returns on investments can also be downloaded in PowerPoint format.
 If the graphs are used in other contexts, their source must be cited.